Trump proposes $100 billion in new tariffs on Chinese goods - Philly

-WASHINGTON (AP) - President Donald Trump has instructed the U.S. trade representative to consider slapping an additional $100 billion in tariffs on Chinese goods, the White House announced Thursday, in a dramatic escalation in the trade dispute between the two countries.
+WASHINGTON (AP) - President Donald Trump has instructed the U.S. trade representative to consider slapping an additional $100 billion in tariffs on Chinese goods in a dramatic escalation of the trade dispute between the two countries.

-The news comes a day after Beijing announced plans to tax $50 billion in American products, including soybeans and small aircraft, in response to a U.S. move earlier this week to slap tariffs on $50 billion in Chinese imports.
+Trump's surprise move Thursday came a day after Beijing announced plans to tax $50 billion in American products, including soybeans and small aircraft, in response to a U.S. move this week to slap tariffs on $50 billion in Chinese imports.

+And it intensified what was already shaping up to be the biggest trade battle since World War II.
+Global financial markets had fallen sharply as the world's two biggest economies squared off over Beijing's aggressive trade tactics.
+But they had calmed down Wednesday and Thursday on hopes the U.S. and China would find a diplomatic solution.

-The White House said Trump had instructed the Office of the United States Trade Representative to consider whether $100 billion of additional tariffs would be appropriate and, if so, to identify which products they should apply to.
+Instead, the White House announced after the markets closed Thursday that Trump had instructed the Office of the United States Trade Representative to consider whether $100 billion of additional tariffs would be appropriate and, if so, to identify which products they should apply to.
 He's also instructed his secretary of agriculture "to implement a plan to protect our farmers and agricultural interests."

-"China's illicit trade practices ? ignored for years by Washington ? have destroyed thousands of American factories and millions of American jobs," Trump said in a statement.
+"China's illicit trade practices - ignored for years by Washington - have destroyed thousands of American factories and millions of American jobs," Trump said in a statement announcing the decision.

 The latest escalation comes after the U.S. on Tuesday said it would impose 25 percent duties on $50 billion of imports from China, and China quickly retaliated by listing $50 billion of products that it could hit with its own 25 percent tariffs.
-The Chinese list Wednesday included soybeans, the biggest U.S. export to China, and aircraft up to 45 tons in weight.
-Also on the list were American beef, whisky, passenger vehicles and industrial chemicals.
+The Chinese list Wednesday included soybeans, the biggest U.S. export to China, and aircraft up to 45 tons (41 metric tons) in weight.
+Also on the list were American beef, whiskey, passenger vehicles and industrial chemicals.

 Earlier in the week, Beijing announced separate import duties on $3 billion of U.S. goods in response to the Trump administration's duties on all steel and aluminum imports, including from China.